Stewart–Haas Racing: Car No. 41 history

-The No. 41 car is the fourth and newest team added to Stewart-Haas Racing and debuted at the beginning of the 2014 season.
-On August 26, 2013, Kurt Busch announced he would be leaving Furniture Row Racing to drive the fourth Stewart-Haas car.
+The No. 41 car was the fourth and last team added to Stewart–Haas Racing, debuting at the beginning of the 2014 season.
+On August 26, 2013, Kurt Busch announced he would be leaving Furniture Row Racing to drive the fourth Stewart–Haas car.
 The deal was initiated by team founder Gene Haas, who would sponsor the full season through his company Haas Automation.
 The signing of Busch came with some controversy, considering that Ryan Newman's contract was not renewed under the pretense that there was not enough funding to run both Newman's No. 39 team and Kevin Harvick's new No. 4 team.
 In addition, Busch was signed by Haas while co-owner Tony Stewart, a noted rival of Busch's, was more-or-less incapacitated due to his leg injury, with Stewart publicly saying "It was his (Haas') decision" but also "Kurt [Busch] is a huge asset."
 On September 24, 2013, it was revealed that the car would be No. 41, and later that Daniel Knost would be Busch's crew chief.
-SHR purchased the No. 14's charter from the now-defunct Michael Waltrip Racing.
+SHR purchased the No. 41's charter from the now-defunct Michael Waltrip Racing.

 In only his sixth race with the team, Busch took the checkered flag at the 2014 STP 500 at Martinsville Speedway on March 30, 2014.
 Busch fought back from a pit road incident with former teammate Brad Keselowski and held off rival and Martinsville ace Jimmie Johnson for his 25th career victory and his first victory since 2011.
 The team struggled from a lack of consistency, leading to a crew chief swap with the No. 10 team.
 Tony Gibson became the No. 41 crew chief.
 Busch made the 2014 Chase for the Sprint Cup, but failed to make it past the opening round.